 Specialty: Inter-locking tongue and groove lithograph paper-on-wood joints.

-Interlocking tongue in groove wooden joints that children used to create multiple figure forms.
-Some of the more popular sets; “District School House”, “Acrobats”, and “Treasure Box”.
+Interlocking tongue-in-groove wooden joints that children used to create multiple figure forms.
+Some of the more popular sets; are “District School House”, “Acrobats”, and “Treasure Box”.
 Charles` son Jesse started his own toy business soon after the Civil War, relocating in Brooklyn.
 Jesse Crandall was issued a number of patents for rocking toys, alphabet blocks, and construction toys.
 Relocated to Montrose, Pennsylvania in 1875, to Waverly, New York in 1888.

 Jesse Crandall Brooklyn, New York